rvhuang/kmp-algorithm/README.md

 **KMP Algorithm .NET** is the .NET implementation of Knuth–Morris–Pratt algorithm.
 The project defines a set of extension methods that apply the algorithm to strings and lists.

 Unlike traditional KMP algorithm uses which are focused on string searching, the project provides a generic programming model of using KMP algorithm on [IList(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.ilist-1) and [IReadOnlyList(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.ireadonlylist-1), as long as type T is [equatable](https://docs.microsoft.com/en-us/dotnet/core/api/system.iequatable-1).
+This expands the applicability of the algorithm, making searching an array of bytes in a longer array, or a collection of floats in an array of floats with same algorithm possible.

-In some cases, you may specify optional parameter [IEqualityComparer(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.iequalitycomparer-1) to provide different comparison behavior for type T. This expands the applicability of the algorithm.
+In some cases, you may specify optional parameter [IEqualityComparer(T)](https://docs.microsoft.com/en-us/dotnet/core/api/system.collections.generic.iequalitycomparer-1) instance to provide different comparison behavior for type T.

 The project also includes a "backward" version of KMP algorithm that searches the last occurrence of the target within the instance.